ITensor/website/docs/tutorials/AutoMPO/main.md

       }
     auto H = MPO(ampo);

-Let's go line by line through it and see what AutoMPO is doing.
-Here, we are just showing the part that makes the MPO.
-Higher up in the code (maybe the previous line), we must initialize a number `N` to record that we want `N` sites.
-Below the code, we might use the `dmrg` function to calculate the ground state of the MPO we've made.
+After one obtains the MPO H, it can be used as input for a DMRG calculation, or for evaluating observables such as correlation functions, among many other examples.

+Let's go through the code above line by line to see what AutoMPO is doing.

-The `+=` operator accepts the following input:
+The AutoMPO `+=` operator accepts the input:

+    [value],"[operator name]",[site]

+for single-site operators, or

     [value],"[operator name]",[site],"[operator name]",[site]

-or

-    [value],"[operator name]",[site]
+for two-site operators, etc. Operators acting on an arbitrary number of sites are allowed, such as four-site operators common in quantum chemistry calculations.

+The `"[operator name]"` string must be recognizable by the site set used to construct the AutoMPO.
+For example, the `SpinHalf` site set recognizes operator names such as "Sz" and "S+", whereas the `Hubbard` site set recognizes operators such as "Cdagup" and "Ntot".

-for single site operators.
-The `[operator name]` must be recognizable by the `SiteSet` (for example, `SpinHalf`) class.
-If `[value]` is omitted, it will be assumed to be `1.0`.
-Using this syntax, the only concern is adding the correct terms into our Hamiltonian on every site.
-AutoMPO will convert these statements to a string and make the appropriate MPO.
+The coefficient `[value]` can be real or complex.
+If the coefficient is omitted, it will be assumed to be 1.0.
+Using the AutoMPO syntax above, the user only has to focus on adding the correct terms, and AutoMPO will handle the conversion of the operator names to tensors and the construction of the resulting MPO or IQMPO.

-Currently, AutoMPO only accepts operators that act non-trivially on up to two sites.
-If we have, for example, @@(S^x_iS^x_iS^y_jS^y_j)@@ then we can indicate two operators with `*` inside of the string:

-    ampo += "Sx*Sx",i,"Sy*Sy",j;

-Note this only works for two operators on the same site!

-Let's say we want to now run a code for a spin one chain.
-We only need to make one replacement.
-The line that reads `SpinHalf sites(N);` can be changed to
+One advantage of AutoMPO is its generic treatment of operators, regardless of the underlying site set (or Hilbert space).
+Let's say we want to use the code above to create an MPO that is the Heisenberg Hamiltonian for a spin one chain.
+We only need to make one replacement: the line that reads `SpinHalf sites(N);` can be changed to

     SpinOne sites(N);

+And the AutoMPO will use the definition of the spin operators appropriate to an @@S=1@@ spin.
-We can also make a custom `SiteSet` and use that if we need.
+You can even make a custom `SiteSet` and use that if needed.

-## Exponentiating MPOs

-A neat trick allows us to produce exponentials of Hamiltonians quickly and easily with the function

-    MPO toExpH<ITensor>( MPO, [Complex number])

-This function also accepts `IQTensors`.
-This method is based on [1] and gives us @@\exp(-\tau\mathcal{H})@@.
+Another key advantage of AutoMPO is that the operators in each term need not be spatially close together.
+This is useful for making Hamiltonian MPOs for doing DMRG calculations of two-dimensional systems.